chrystom/improved_iris_classification/README.md

 # improved_iris_classification
-### WHat is it?
+### What is it?
-A repository that creates a dataset from the  that classifies flower based on their features.
+A repository that creates a Pandas DataFrame from the `iris_species.csv` file and trains a model.
+Streamlit is then used to visualise the data, adjust flower feature variables and classify the type of the flower.